sql-kmp/SQL-Toolbox/MSSQL/SQLServerPreInstallationChecklist.md

   You'll need additional ports if you are working in a clustered environment (Windows Server Failover Cluster, which is a requirement for AlwaysOn features).

+  ⚠ It's ==recommended best practice== to manage the firewall settings centrally with group policies.

 - [ ] NTFS cluster size (administrative command prompt):

   ```